 – Why am I so successful?

-Weird use of this in my own life: earlier this year I joined OkCupid and started saying (just to myself, don’t worry!)
-“Where did all these hot guys come from??”
-So from then on I only noticed all the hot guys on the site. 😉
+Weird use of this in my own life: years ago I joined OkCupid and started saying (just to myself, don’t worry!)
+“Where did all these amazing people come from??”
+So from then on I only noticed all the awesome people on the site. 😉

 You really do create your own reality, and you can shape your perception by changing your beliefs and what you say to yourself.
 If you want to live in a happy, positive world, start saying happy and positive things to yourself.
 Self talk makes a big difference in your mood and attitude.